Sydney Schanberg: Early life and career

 Sydney Schanberg was born to a Jewish family in Clinton, Massachusetts, the son of Freda (Feinberg) and Louis Schanberg, a grocery store owner.
 He studied at Clinton High School in 1951 before receiving a B.A. in Government from Harvard University in 1955.
 After initially enrolling at Harvard Law School, he requested to be moved up the draft list and undertook basic military training at Fort Hood in Texas.

 Schanberg joined The New York Times as a journalist in 1959.
 He spent much of the early 1970s in Southeast Asia as a correspondent for the Times.
 For his reporting, he won the George Polk Award for excellence in journalism twice, in 1971 and 1974.
 In 1971, he wrote about the Pakistani genocide in then-East Pakistan (now Bangladesh) as New Delhi bureau chief (1969–1973).
-Upon becoming Southeast Asia correspondent (1973–1975), he covered the Vietnam War.
+Upon becoming Southeast Asia correspondent (1973–1975), he covered the Vietnam War and the resulting Cambodian Civil War.

+Like many foreign observers during the Cambodian Civil War, Schanberg underestimated the extremism of the Khmer Rouge and the danger posed by their movement.
 Following years of combat, Schanberg wrote in The New York Times about the departure of the Americans and the coming regime change, writing about the Cambodians that "it is difficult to imagine how their lives could be anything but better with the Americans gone."
 A dispatch he wrote on April 13, 1975, written from Phnom Penh, ran with the headline "Indochina without Americans: for most, a better life."

 Writing about his experiences following the Khmer Rouge takeover, Schanberg acknowledged that "I watched many Cambodian friends being herded out of Phnom Penh.
 Most of them I never saw again.
 All of us felt like betrayers, like people who were protected and didn't do enough to save our friends.
 We felt shame.
 We still do.", and utterly condemned the "maniacal Khmer Rouge guerrillas".
 He was one of the few American journalists to remain behind in Phnom Penh after the city fell.
 He and his assistant were threatened with death, and took sanctuary in the French embassy.
 Two weeks later, he left by truck for Thailand.